Doug Steinhardt: District 23

-Charitable and non-profit causes
+Youth organization and non-profit causes

 As a youth, Steinhardt earned the Eagle Scout award.
 He was on the Board of Directors of the Central New Jersey Council of the Boy Scouts of America as of 2011.

 In January 2017 Steinhardt co-founded and co-chairs the Warren County Addiction Awareness Task Force to address the spiraling heroin and opioid epidemics.